MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Get-MgUserOnlineMeeting.md

 For details, see Online meeting artifacts and permissions.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaUserOnlineMeeting](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Get-MgBetaUserOnlineMeeting?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)